koajs/koa-hbs/README.md

 > **_ATTENTION_**: This is the `@next` version of koa-hbs, specifically for use with Koa v2 or higher.
 This branch will not work with Koa v1.x.

+## Async / Await

+This branch assumes native `async/await` support.
+At present only Node v7 or higher can natively support the pattern.
+However, you must use a `--harmony-async-await` flag on the command line while running your app, or programmatically.
+We recommend using [harmonica](https://www.npmjs.com/package/harmonica) to enable the `--harmony` flags programmatically.
+An example pattern for using `harmonica` can be found in this branch's [gulpfile.js](gulpfile.js).

 ## Usage

 koa-hbs is middleware.
 We stash an instance of koa-hbs for you in the library so you don't have to manage it separately.
 Configure the default instance by passing an [options](#options) hash to #middleware.
 To render a template then,